expressjs/express/Collaborator-Guide.md

    each new issue you work on, although not compulsory.
 4. To run the test suite, first install the dependencies by running `npm install`, then run `npm test`.
+5. Ensure your code is linted by running `npm run lint` -- fix any issue you see listed.
-5. If the tests pass, you can commit your changes to your fork and then create a pull request from there.
+6. If the tests pass, you can commit your changes to your fork and then create a pull request from there.
 Make sure to reference your issue from the pull request comments by including the issue number e.g. `#123`.